- Elected Officials

 2. What are some exemptions?
 How do I apply?

 Exemptions reduce the market value of your property.
 This lowers your tax obligation.
 Some of these exemptions are:

-- General Residence Homestead: Available for all homeowners who occupy and own the residence as of January 1 of the tax year.
+- General Residence Homestead: Available for all homeowners who occupy and own the residence.

 - Disabled Homestead: May be taken in addition to the homestead exemption.
 Persons with disabilities may qualify for this exemption if they (1) qualify for disability benefits under the Federal Old-Age Survivors and Disability Insurance Program administered by the Social Security Administration or (2) have a physician´s statement indicating the applicant is unable to engage or obtain any type of gainful employment.

 - Residence Homestead of 100% or totally Disabled Veterans: House Bill 3613 of 81st Texas Legislature authorized the creation of Section 11.131 of the Texas Property Tax Code.
 This newly created Section entitles a 100% exemption for a residence homestead of a qualifying Disabled Veteran.
 In accordance to the Tax Code, a Disabled Veteran who has a 100% service-connected rating from the United States Department of Veteran Affairs, or is unemployable, is exempt from taxation on the veteran´s residential homestead.
 The exemption became effective for the 2009 tax year.
 Because this is a newly created exemption, you will need to submit an application with the Bexar Appraisal District.
 You may download the current application online.

 - Disabled Veteran or Survivors of a Disabled Veteran: May be taken in addition to the homestead exemption in accordance with the applicant’s disability rating established by the Veterans Administration.
 This exemption can be taken on any property in Texas; it is not limited to the homestead property.